tauoverpi/zangle/README.md

 pagestyle: headings
 links-as-notes: true
 papersize: a4
-abstract: |
+...

+# Abstract

 Zangle is a tool and a library for extracting executable segments of code from documentation into runnable source code while being compatible with [pandoc] similar to [entangled].
-...

 # Configuration